padix-key/kmer-article/article.typ

 However, using the #kmer code directly to determine the ordering is not ideal:
 Especially, if the symbols in $Omega$ are ordered alphabetically, the order in $Omega_k$ is lexicographic.
-This means that #kmers with low complexity such as #seq[AAAAA...] would always be the smallest #kmer leading to more spurious than significant #kmer matches downstream @Roberts2004.
+This means that #kmers with low complexity such as #seq[AAA...] would always be the smallest #kmer leading to more spurious than significant #kmer matches downstream @Roberts2004.
-A simple way to remedy this behavior is to apply a pseudorandom ordering to the #kmers #todo(cite).
-This can for example be achieved by choosing a appropriate #kmer hashing function
+A simple way to remedy this behavior is to apply a pseudorandom ordering to the #kmers, which can for example be achieved by choosing an appropriate #kmer hashing function @Zheng2023.
-#todo[cite review with hash function].

 However, in the presented case a #kmer is already represented as integer: the #kmer code.
 Therefore, only an injective #footnote[one-to-one] function $sigma(c_k)$ is required to obtain an